 Two weeks ago I linked to an article by Eitan Chitayat on Quartz.
-The article is basically a documentation of Chitayat‘s week without a smartphone.
-But one thing was particularly interesting.
+The article is a documentation of Chitayat‘s week without a smartphone.
+But one thing was particularly impressive.
 He wrote:

 There were six individuals sitting down.
 One on his laptop, the other five all staring at their smartphones.
 Not one person had their head up.
 What’s the point of weaning me off this thing so I can enjoy looking around me when all I see are other addicts all looking into their iPhones?
 It’s a bloody epidemic.

-This is something I’ve realized during my commutes, now that I don‘t look at my timelines anymore but rather read a book or gaze out of the window: everyone is looking at their fucking phone.
-It doesn‘t matter if they are waiting for the train or sitting in one, their face is illuminated by a not so tiny rectangle.
+This is something I’ve realized during my commutes, now that I don‘t look at my timelines anymore but instead read a book or gaze out of the window: everyone is looking at their fucking phone.
+It doesn‘t matter if they are waiting for the train or sitting in one, a not so tiny rectangle illuminates their face.
 And they all do the same.
 They check their messengers, their snapchats, their instagrams and their facebooks.
 It‘s one continuous loop, if they reach the end they start anew.
 I‘m not unguilty now that I barely use my phone to and from work.
-I am still glued to my screens, be it at home or at work.
+I am still glued to my screens, be it at home or work.
 Hence my phone is the first thing I pick up after waking up.

-But the pinnacle of shitty behavior is during lunch when while eating they just need to check that one very important mail or text message.
-Just one quick fix, one minute, that‘s all their need.
+But the pinnacle of shitty behavior is during lunch when while eating they need to check that one critical mail or text message.
+Just one quick fix, one minute, that‘s all they need.
 Every five minutes.
 I even catch myself doing that.

 - My phone is my alarm clock is my remote to turn on lights at home.
-But that makes it too easy to just grab it immediately after waking up and bring it to the bathroom.
-Maybe it‘s about damn time I get either an old ass alarm clock or maybe even something more intelligent that can talk to my Hue bulbs.
-Circa is one contender I like but it‘s not a real product yet.
+But that makes it too easy to grab it immediately after waking up and bring it to the bathroom.
+Maybe it‘s about damn time I get either an old ass alarm clock or perhaps even something more intelligent that can talk to my Hue bulbs.
+Circa is one contender I like, but it‘s not a real product yet.

 I don‘t know what will work and what won‘t.
 Let‘s see how that goes.